-See the section of this prospectus titled "Risk Factors" beginning on page 17 and other information included in this prospecture for a discussion of factors you chould other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+See the section of this prospectus titled "Risk Factors" beginning on page 16 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

-Proposed Nasdaq trading symbol "RXS
+Proposed Nasdaq trading symbol

-The number of shares of our common stock to be outstanding after this offering is based on the 18,944,988 shares of our common stock outstanding as of March 31, 2021 (including an aggregate of 14,850,993 shares of common stock issuable upon the automatic conversion of our outstanding convertible preferred stock as of March 31, 2021), and excludes the following:
+The number of shares of our common stock to be outstanding after this offering is based on the 195,708,393 shares of our common stock outstanding as of March 31, 2021 (including an aggregate of 153,415,871 shares of common stock issuable upon the automatic conversion of our outstanding convertible preferred stock as of March 31, 2021), and excludes the following:

-225,945 shares of our common stock issuable upon the exercise of warrants to purchase shares of convertible preferred stock outstanding as of March 31, 2021, which will be automatically converted into shares of our common stock following such exercise and immediately prior to the completion of this offering, with a weighted-average exercise price of \$12.40 per share;
+2,334,082 shares of our common stock issuable upon the exercise of warrants to purchase shares of convertible preferred stock outstanding as of March 31, 2021, which will be automatically converted into warrants to purchase shares of our common stock immediately prior to the completion of this offering, with a weighted-average exercise price of \$1.20 per share;

-- 4,623,643 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, at a weighted-average exercise price of \$10.81 per share; - 7,260 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2021, at a weighted-average exercise price of \$19.94 per share; - 125,547 shares of common stock reserved for future issuance under our 2015 Equity Incentive Plan, as amended (the "2015 Plan"), as of March 31, 2021. - 7,260,406 shares of common stock reserved for future issuance under our 2021 Equity Incentive Plan (the "2021 Plan"), which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - 484,027 shares of common stock reserved for issuance under our 2021 Employee Stock Purchase Plan (the "2021 ESPP"), which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.
+- 47,866,502 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, at a weighted-average exercise price of \$1.05 per share; - 75,000 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2021, at a weighted-average exercise price of \$1.93per share; - 1,296,904 shares of common stock reserved for future issuance under our 2015 Equity Incentive Plan, as amended (the 2015 Plan), as of March 31, 2021, which shares will be added to the shares to be reserved under our 2021 Equity Incentive Plan (the 2021 Plan) upon its effectiveness; - shares of common stock reserved for future issuance under our 2021 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - shares of common stock reserved for issuance under our 2021 Employee Stock Purchase Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.